Supporting Local Businesses

 Des Plaines, IL amended its code and consolidated 55 separate licensing categories down to 14.

 Boston, MA has been updating its online permitting process to improve the user friendliness, which includes easy-to-understand guides and checklists to walk business owners through even cross-departmental permitting requirements.
+The city is also working to reduce the racial wealth gap by supporting the creation, development and success of minority and women-owned businesses through the formation of a Business Capital and Finance Unit.

 New York, NY offers a “one-stop-shop” to provide targeted technical assistance about permitting and other small business issues.
 The City also pioneered a program to assist women in starting a business, and offers other targeted TA, including its investment in worker cooperatives.